-CREC brings the buying power of many school districts, municipalities and non-profit organizations together to offer numerous savings opportunities.
+CREC brings together the buying power of school districts, municipalities, and non-profit organizations to offer numerous savings opportunities.
 We try to make cooperative purchasing as simple as possible so you can save money and time.
 Our marketplace brings you the ease and convenience of ordering from multiple vendors from one site, while knowing that the contracts you are purchasing from have been awarded through a competitive bidding process.
 The marketplace is your one-stop-shop.

 (b) Notwithstanding the provisions of the general statutes or any municipal charter, special act or ordinance, any municipality may purchase equipment, supplies, materials or services from a person who has a contract to sell such goods or services to other state governments, political subdivisions of the state, nonprofit organizations or public purchasing consortia available through a regional educational service center or regional council of governments, in accordance with the provisions of such contract.